 - The colours in Yosemite in Fall are magical.
-With warm oranges and reds, it is a wonderful time to snap a few photos so don’t forget your camera.
+With warm oranges and reds, it is a wonderful time to snap a few photos in the best photo spots in Yosemite.
+So don’t forget your camera.

 Packing List for Yosemite in Winter

-Winter is when the snow starts to fall, the roads start to close and the temperature drops. it is more than likely that you stay in the Valley as many other places are not accessible.
+Winter is when the snow starts to fall, the roads start to close and the temperature drops.
+In Yosemite this is in December, January, February and March.
+It is more than likely that you stay in the Valley as many other places are not accessible.
 The temperature in the valley is around 50°F during the day and then they can drop as low as 30°F in the evenings.

 Don’t let the cold weather put you off.
 Not only is there still plenty of things to do, but the park is also magical at this time of year.
 Have a look below at some of the things you may need to bring with you to enjoy this time of year.

 - You can also still camp at this time of year, so remember to bring camping gear that is suitable for cold temperatures.
 An insulated sleeping bag should be included.

 - The roads to the park are liekly to be icy.
 Before you leave, you may need to fit your vechicle with tire chains.

 - This is the time you want to add vests, long sleeved t-shirts, and sweaters to your list.
 You still want easy layers so you can take them off if needed especailly if you stop at a restaurant for a bit to eat.

 - Don’t forget your head!
 It is cold so packing a warm hat ensures you keep it protected.

 - One thing that is often forgotten is gloves.
 Get well fitted ones and ones that keep you warm.